mco-gh/pylearn/content/en/lessons/5 Loops/_index.md

 <li>The condition is checked on entry to the loop and after each execution of the loop block.</li>
 <li>Similar to <code>if</code> statement except the block is repeatedly executed as long as the condition is true.</li>
 <li>When the condition becomes false, the loop is exited, i.e. it stops repeating and control moves to the statement after the loop.</li>
-<li>If the condition is initially false, the loop is never entered, i.e. the loop block is never executed.</li>
+<li>If the condition is initially false, the loop is never entered, i.e. the loop block is never executed, not even once.</li>
 </ul>
 </div>
 </div>